 As a business owner or as an economic soldier we should try to avoid cash transactions.
 Cash is the main source for bribes at lower level of bureaucracy.
 The best we can do is to minimize cash transactions.

 Have a query or comment to make?
-Get it answered through call or email, from one of the ADCA's best chartered accontants in Bangalore.
+Get it answered through call or email from ADCA, one of the best Chartered Accountants In Bangalore.

 What is tax exempt?